jessefreeman/BasicInterpreter/README.md

 ### Exceptions

+Errors in a BASIC interpreter are essential feedback mechanisms that inform the programmer of mistakes or issues within the code.
+They are crucial for debugging and ensuring that the code adheres to the syntax and semantics of the language.
+In the context of BASIC programming, especially in environments like C64 or Apple BASIC, errors can occur due to various reasons such as syntax mistakes, type mismatches, undefined variables, and unsupported operations.

+Here's a brief summary of some key errors in BASIC:

+Certainly!
+Here's the complete table including the "Not Needed" errors:

 | Error Name                         | Error Message Template                                       | Example Code to Trigger Error            | Importance   |
 | ---------------------------------- | ------------------------------------------------------------ | ---------------------------------------- | ------------ |
 | Duplicate Line Number              | "Duplicate line number at {line}"                            | `10 PRINT "HELLO"`<br>`10 PRINT "WORLD"` | Critical     |